Updated: Aug 30

 Birth preferences are a fantastic tool because they ensure that you have considered your options and your choices, and then outlines them in a realistic and flexible way.
 It also empowers women to do their own research, and to come to their own conclusions about what they want, therefore ensuring that they come into their labour fully informed.
 They allow women to relax as they know that they have researched all options, and that in the event that their birthing takes an unexpected turn they know what they want and how they can still achieve an amazing experience.

-The Hypnobirthing Australia program includes a thorough list of birth choices for women and their partners to consider to ensure that they are fully informed about pregnancy and birth.
-We discuss these in detail to ensure that both you and your birth partner understand each of your options.
-We also encourage Hypnobirthing couples to do their own research, and to look into options that they may not have previously considered.
+In my hypnobirthing classes we discuss birth preferences in detail to ensure that both you and your birth partner understand each of your options.
+I also encourage couples to do their own research, and to look into options that they may not have previously considered.
 They can then create their own personalised, well researched, and flexible birth preferences!
 Much more powerful than a generic birth plan right??

 Have you created your birth preferences?
-I'd love to hear yout thoughts!
+I'd love to hear your thoughts!